 Kamakura military culture

 Soldiers who were leaving in Kamakura, daily were improving their war skills, so they ready to fight any time.
-Numerous military goods have been brought here from the whole country, such as precision armor, excellent swords and paintings of the war.
-Yabusame, is a ritual in which a warrior riding on a galloping horse shot three shots at a target.
-This custom, was born in Kamakura.
+Numerous military goods have been brought here from the whole country, such as precision armour, excellent swords and paintings of the war.
+Yabusame is a ritual in which a warrior riding on a galloping horse shot three shots at a target.
+This custom was born in Kamakura.
 The Yabusame festival is held every year in the Tsurugaoka-Hachimangu gardens on the last day of the Kamakura Festival (April) and in September.

 Travel from Tokyo

 In Tokyo, we took a JR Yokosuka train.
 To get from Tokyo Station to Kamakura Station it will take you 55 minutes.
-Train will stop on its way in few main stations: Shinagawa, Yokohama or Kita-Kamakura stations.
+The train will stop on its way in few main stations: Shinagawa, Yokohama or Kita-Kamakura stations.

 This temple was founded in 1063 by Minamoto no Yoriyosji as a branch of the temple of Iwashimizu Hachimangu located in Kyoto.
 Originally, Tsurugaoka Temple was built near the Yuigahama coast.
 In 1180, however, it was moved to the present location by the future shogun, Minamoto no Yoritomo.
 He wanted this temple to be the main one, in the city he has founded.

-Before leaving the temple, we have visited a small nearby park with a pond and very tame, big, gray squirrels.
+Before leaving the temple, we have visited a small nearby park with a pond and very tame, big, grey squirrels.